 Lloyds deployed the world’s first application of OWASP Top 10 for Agentic in a production red‑teaming environment in collaboration with OWASP team members, John Sotiropoulos, co‑lead of OWASP’s GenAI Security Project, said.

-Poulatova argued that human testing alone cannot scale to hundreds of agentic projects.
+Poulatova highlighted that human testing alone cannot scale to hundreds of agentic projects.
 Lloyds is experimenting with automated offensive tooling to scale defensive assurance and to surface attack classes like goal manipulation and agent hijack.

 “We did see evidence of agent hijack,” Montignani said, underscoring why runtime detection and behavioral monitoring are non‑negotiable.